tlevine/dada.pink/data/index.md

 creation of graphs (plots) as a feature of a data analysis software product.
 That is, the graph itself is a core part of the product.

+### Other terms
+I have focused on the terms for people who work closely in the data aspects of the data field.
+Roles that are present in other fields, such as salesperson or executive, don't have special definitions within the context of data.

+I have left out any discussion of "designers" in the above discussion.
+In at least some cases, designers cat be thought of as they would in other field, but it may be that they have a special place in data.

 ## The future
 The trend towards more data will continue, and the field of data will thus be around in some form for a reasonably long time.
 The people in this